Remag/DeadSplit/FangameReader/FangameResources/Readme.txt

 - I Wanna Call Me It ( extra boss )
 - I Wanna Touch the Entrance
 - I Wanna Grand Of The Perfect Bear
+- I Wanna Be The C/O/S/M/O
+- I Wanna Be The Contrary
+- I Wanna KiraKira

 =============================================================